Harrison Ruopp

 Talent Analysis

-Ruopp is a physical defenseman who is most noticeable on the ice for his ability to regularly deliver devastating, bone crunching checks.
-Possessing a defensive-first attitude and a tough-as nails disposition, Ruopp plays a very simply game in his own zone and prides himself on being very difficult to play against.
-He possesses a good hockey IQ, and is good at reading and quickly reacting to opposing forwards.
-Though he will never be mistaken for an offensive defenseman, Ruopp is good enough with the puck to send it quickly up ice and out of danger.
-He will need to continue to refine his game, particularly his zone coverage and gap control, but he has the toolbox to be a shutdown defenseman at the professional level.
+Ruopp is a physical defenseman who is most notable on the ice for his bone crunching checks.
+He has a defensive-first attitude and a tough-as nails disposition.
+Ruopp plays a simple game in his own zone and prides himself on being difficult to play against.
+Offensively he is limited but Ruopp is good enough with the puck to send it quickly up ice and out of danger.
+He will need to continue to refine his game, particularly his zone coverage and gap control, but has the toolbox to be a shutdown defenseman at the professional level.

 Future